mlc-mlapis/docs/src/documentation/overview/pricing.md

 ### Project add-ons for production

-For hte production version of you project, you can activate a couple of add-ons:
+For the production version of you project, you can activate a couple of add-ons:

 - a unique IPv4 address — $1 / month
 - longer-stored and more frequent backups — $10 / month